 Individuals with special needs face unique challenges across the lifespan.
 To best promote learning and development, early intervention and educational supports are key and can make the difference in a child’s life.
 However, support should not stop with education.
 Individuals with special needs have the same goal as any other person – independence.
 As we grow into adulthood, we work toward our own independence.
 This work is done across all settings – home, social, school and vocational.
 Therefore, supports for individuals with special needs should include all of these settings.
 This is why family services, job coaching and training, in-home and adult services are vital to the futures of so many individuals.
 SVH programs will give the support needed to achieve the mutual goal of independence that we all share.

 Christina Giuliano joined the Blue Ridge Autism and Achievement Center team in February 2015 and is currently the Executive Director.
-She resides in Salem, Va with her husband, Joey.
-She is a Board Certified Behavior Analyst (BCBA) as well as a Licensed Behavior Analyst in the states of Kentucky and Virginia.
+She resides in Salem, Va with her husband, Joey and their daughter Lily.
+She has been a Board Certified Behavior Analyst (BCBA) for over 10 years and is a Licensed Behavior Analyst in the state of Virginia.

-In addition to her position as Executive Director of BRAAC, Christina enjoys serving on the Virginia Autism Council and as Vice-Chair of the Katie’s Place Board of Directors.
-In her free time, Christina enjoys kayaking with her husband, photography and baking.
+In addition to her position as Executive Director of BRAAC, Christina enjoys serving on several boards and committees.
+Christina was appointed by Governor Northam to the Advisory Board on Behavior Analysis, currently serves on the VDOE/CSA Private Day Educational Outcomes Workgroup, the Virginia Autism Council and is Vice-Chair of the Katie’s Place Board of Directors.
+In her free time, Christina enjoys spending time with her husband and daughter, kayaking, photography and baking.

 BRAAC - Executive Director